 Jalapeno Peppers - If you are sensitive to heat, you can use half the amount of jalapeno and remove the jalapeno seeds for a milder salsa.

-You can also use a milder poblano pepper or you can leave the hot pepper out completely and use ¼ cup diced green bell pepper.
+A milder poblano pepper also woks as a substitute for a spicy jalapeno pepper.
+You can also leave the hot pepper out completely and use 1/4 cup diced green bell pepper.

 There are so many varieties of salsa, here are a few suggestions for changing up this recipe.